 - Receiving special equipment or duties designed to accommodate their disability

-- Working abnormal hours and/or taking an abnormal amount of rest breaks
+- Working fewer hours and/or taking an increased amount of rest breaks

-- Obtaining a job they would have otherwise been unable to because the employer knew the employee personally or only hired them out of personal concern for their welfare
+- Working a job they would have otherwise been unable to obtain because the employer knew them personally or hired them out of personal concern for their welfare

-Other situations include people with disabilities that own their own businesses.
-In this scenario, the SSA will examine actual income from the business compared to the applicant’s own labor contributions relative to non-disabled people in a similar industry.
+Another situation that falls under this exception would be a disabled person that owns their own business.
+In a scenario like this, the SSA will examine actual income from the company compared to the applicant’s own labor contributions compared to non-disabled people in a similar industry.